andrelandgraf/andrelandgraf/contents/articles/2022-05-29_how-to-integrate-markdown-content-with-syntax-highlighting-in-remix.md

 It wouldn't be a blog post about Remix.run without referencing Kent C. Dodds.
 Kent has created a very sophisticated Markdown pipeline for his website.
 Check out [the kentcdodds.com repository](https://github.com/kentcdodds/kentcdodds.com) on GitHub.

 It took me a long time to create a nice Markdown logic on [Particular.Cloud](https://particular.cloud/documentation/developers/v1) and on my personal website.
-I am pretty happy with the current implementation, but I am still looking into way to improve it over time (especially the table of contents).
+I am pretty happy with the current implementation, but I am still looking into ways to improve it over time (especially the table of contents).
 I will try to keep this blog post up to date!